 Prudence is one of the four cardinal virtues; Prudence, Justice, Fortitude and Temperance.
 Since Greek and Roman times Prudence has been personified as a woman holding a serpent and a mirror.
 She may also be shown with compasses, representing her measured judgment, a book or a spindle.

-A prudent act was considered to combine memory, intelligence and foresight; thus showing awareness of past, present and future.
-In Renaissance art Prudence is illustrated as having three faces of certain animals.
-The wolf devours the past, the lion has the courage required in dealing with the present, and the dog soothes man's thoughts about the future.
+A prudent act was considered to combine memory, intelligence and foresight, thus showing awareness of past, present and future.
+In Renaissance art Prudence is illustrated as having the faces of three animals: the wolf, which devours the past; the lion, which has the courage required in dealing with the present, and the dog, which soothes man's thoughts about the future.

-The image used for the Prudential company seal in 1848 was based on the painting of Prudence by Sir Joshua Reynolds (1723-92).
-The seal was designed by the first chairman, George Rogers-Harison who was Bluemantle Pursuivant at the College of Arms.
-Since then many versions have featured on company stationary and publicity material, but most commonly that by Sir Joshua Reynolds.
+The image used for the Prudential company seal in 1848 was based on the painting of Prudence by Sir Joshua Reynolds.
+The seal was designed by the first Chairman, George Rogers-Harison, who was officer of arms of the College of Arms.
+Since then many versions have featured on company stationery and publicity material, but most commonly that by Sir Joshua Reynolds.

-The current corporate mark designed by Wolff Olins and launched in 1986 is of a much more stylised Prudence yet it still remains faithful to the old symbolism.
+The current corporate mark, designed by Wolff Olins and launched in 1986, is of a much more stylised Prudence but remains faithful to the traditional symbolism.